FHantke/brave-browser-wiki/Chromium-rebases.md

 ## Merge

-After code review and QA signoff on the test builds, merge to `master` and announce it on the appropriate Slack channels.
+After code review and QA signoff on the test builds, merge to `master` (do not use a squash merge) and announce it on the appropriate Slack channels.
 At this time, you can also note for developers any process/style/toolkit/etc. changes required by the new Chromium version.

 After merging to `master` create uplift PRs as appropriate.